 Acute leukemia develops quickly and worsens rapidly, but chronic leukemia gets worse over time.

 Here are some key points about leukemia.
 More detail is in the main article.

-- There are about 54,270 new cases of leukemia in the United States each year.
+- About 62,130 new cases of leukemia are expected to be diagnosed in the United States in 2017.